ModisWorks/modis/doc/guides/setup.md

 Modis is now fully installed, but you still need to make a launch.
 We'll be streamlining this in the future so you don't have to do it, but for now, you're going to have to put in some work.

-As of writing, the `launcher.py` file should look like this:
+The `launcher.py` file should look like this:

 ```python
 import modis